 Barely 300 years ago, it was considered a major scientific breakthrough when scientists came up with the idea that a fully formed, tiny human inhabited the head of each sperm — totally debunked and untrue.

-Fortunately, as the human body has evolved over thousands of years to maximize fertility potential, so has our scientific understanding about sperm.
-But many of us still believe some pretty unscientific, long-standing sperm myths.
-Here are twelve of the most common ones.
+Fortunately, as the human body has evolved over thousands of years to maximize fertility potential, so has our scientific understanding of sperm.

-The common tale is that millions — anywhere from 20 to 300 million, to be precise — of heroic sperm swim in competition with each other to be the lucky little swimmer that penetrates the egg.
+The common tale is that millions — anywhere from 20 to 300 million, to be precise — of heroic sperm swim in competition with each other to be the lucky little swimmer that penetrates an egg.
+Nope.

-- progressive motility: actively moving in straight line or large circles
+- Progressive motility: Sperm actively move in straight lines or large circles

-- non-progressive motility: any other pattern except forward
+- Non-progressive motility: Sperm move in any other pattern except forward

 Thicker semen doesn’t necessarily mean thicker sperm.
-Usually it means there’s a high concentration of sperm or a high number of irregularly shaped sperm.
-They still need help from the female reproductive system to stay safe.
+Usually, it means there’s a high sperm concentration or a high number of irregularly shaped sperm.

 How the female reproductive system helps sperm: